drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Hit Obtained by 3D Database Searching

-This 3D database search led to the discovery of new potent PKC agonists chemically unrelated to the reference phorbol esters such as the quinone derivative.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/hit-obtained-by-3d-database-searching-ba339bcd'><i class='fa fa-play' aria-hidden='true'></i></button>This 3D database search led to the discovery of new potent PKC agonists chemically unrelated to the reference phorbol esters such as the quinone derivative.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[agonists]: A chemical substance capable of activating a given receptor.
 *[nce]: New Chemical Entity: a compound not previously described.